korlenok42/Pycnometer/README.txt

 // New software version for a pycnometer.

-// Function: segmentlights control, read a encoder data,
+// Function: 7-segment display control, read a encoder data,
 //           control on/off mode on a motor.

 // Time: minutes